 I have been practicing privately since 2006, running my own practice.
-I have previously been the Manager/Co-ordinator of a Counselling and Wellbeing Service within the 4th largest Further Education College in the UK.
+I have previously been the Manager/Co-ordinator of a Counselling and Wellbeing Service within Further Education College.
 As well as working privately, I have worked part time for many years as a counsellor/therapist in universities, a Health Centre/GPs surgery, and a complementary therapy clinic, working with the a variety of diverse clients and issues in all settings.
 I also offer clinical supervision to a number of trainee and qualified counsellors, as well as other 'helping' professionals, such as Suicide Prevention Advisors, and physical therapists.

-I offer therapeutic support to a diverse range of clients, including those of all ages, ethnicity, gender and ability.
+I offer therapeutic support to a diverse range of clients regardless of ethnicity, gender and ability.

 I am used to helping clients with all sorts of problems and issues, and would welcome you, and your commitment, so that we can work through them together.